andylokandy/smallbox/README.md

 # Unsized Type

-There are two ways to have an unsized `SmallBox`: Using `smallbox!()` macro or coercing from a sized `SmallBox` instance.
+There are two ways to have an unsized `SmallBox`: Using `smallbox!()` macro or coercing from a sized `SmallBox` instance(requires nightly compiler).

 Using the `smallbox!()` macro is the only option on stable rust.
-This macro will check the types of the expression and the expected type `T`.
-For any invalid type coersions, this macro invokes a compiler error.
+This macro will check the type of given value and the target type `T`.
+For any invalid type coersions, this macro will invoke a compile-time error.

-Once the feature `coerce` is enabled, sized `SmallBox<T>` can be coerced into `SmallBox<T: ?Sized>` if necessary.
+Once the feature `coerce` is enabled, sized `SmallBox<T>` will be automatically coerced into `SmallBox<T: ?Sized>` if necessary.

 # Example